drdipepperjr/Color_Wars/README.md

 * Shoots projectiles at the mouse location

 #####Enemies
-* Triangle Enemy - Kamikaze's straight into the player
+* Triangle Enemy - Runs straight into the player
 * Square Enemey - Randomly teleports near player's location
 * Circle Enemy - Stays away and shoots at player